tianlt/deepdirect/README.md

 ## Data structure

+  - `data` folder contains the original datasets used for building the training datasets.
   - `deepdirect_framework` folder contains the trained model weights and the model constructing functions.
   - `deepdirect_paper` folder contains codes for building and training